felafax/felafax/README.md

 | Felafax supports | Free Notebooks |
 |-------------------|-----------------|
 | **Llama 3.1 (1B, 3B)** | [▶️ Start for free on Google Colab TPU](https://dub.sh/felafax-colab) |

-## Goal
-Our goal at [felafax](https://felafax.ai) is to build infra to make it easier to run AI workloads on non-NVIDIA hardware (TPU, AWS Trainium, AMD GPUs, and Intel GPUs).

 ## Currently supported models
 - **LLaMa-3.1 JAX Implementation** $${\color{red}New!}$$